-Proposed Initiative: To accomplish this goal, HVV will require inclusive training for all employees including specific training for employees in management positions.
+HVV will create the job of Diversity and Inclusion Manager to implement and track this initiative.
+Employees in management positions will receive advanced inclusion and diversity training upon promotion and once annually thereafter.
 Employees will be asked to fill out annual engagement surveys which will elicit feedback on HVV's work environment.
 All departing employees will be asked to participate in an exit interview to provide the company with valuable feedback relative to the work environment and culture of HVV.

-Metrics and Evaluation: HVV will collect and consider the feedback from the surveys and exit interviews.
+Metrics and Evaluation: HVV will collect and consider the feedback from the surveys and exit interviews with a goal of having at least 90% of our employees describe HVV as a safe, accepting, and respectful work environment.
 All comments and feedback will be documented and reviewed by senior management staff.
 HVV will conduct engagement surveys annually and review the results of these surveys within a month of administering them.
 The senior management staff, will identify the top 3-5 areas for improvement and, in collaboration with the HVV employees, develop goals (short, mid and long term) on how to address those areas of development.